 The current Drinking Water Regulations (S.I.
-No. 122 of 2014) came into force in 2014.
+No. 122 of 2014) came into force in 2014 and were amended in 2017 (S.I.
+No. 464 of 2017).
 These regulations provide the EPA with supervisory powers for public water supplies.
 The EPA can direct Irish Water to improve the management or quality of a public water supply.
 The Local Authorities have a similar supervisory role in relation to group water schemes and small private supplies.
 Under the regulations, Irish Water must notify the EPA of drinking water quality failures or risk to public health from a public water supply.

 The EPA has published a handbook on the implementation of the regulations to provide guidance to water suppliers.
 The EPA also publishes water treatment manuals and advice notes to provide practical guidance to water suppliers.
 An explanation of the significance of each of the parameters listed in the drinking water regulations.

 In 2008, the EPA reviewed all public water and identified those supplies in need of upgrading, replacement or improved operational control.
 This list (the RAL) was published and is updated quarterly by the EPA.
 Further information on the RAL.